-This is not a parameter of the module but information used by the battery life guide.
+In between transmissions the transmitter module will enter sleep mode which, for some modules such as the strain gauge transmitter module, will have a guide.
 You can choose from some preset batteries or choose custom to allow you to select your own battery capacity.
 See below.
-This will also offer to change the Battery Low Level if the level suitable for the chosen battery is not the level currently set.
+This will also offer to change the Battery Low Level if the level suitable for the chosen battery is not the level

-This is not a parameter of the module but information used by the battery life guide.
+A reason for not using Low Power Mode would be if using the module in a guide.
 This is the capacity of the battery in Amp Hours and has a profound effect on battery life calculations.
-This capacity needs to be calculated from battery manufacturer's data sheets to take into account that you can only use batteries down to 2.1 volts so in the case of twin AA cells this would be 1.05 volts.
+This capacity needs to be calculated from battery manufacturer's data sheets to take into account that you can only use batteries down to 2.1 volts so in the case of twin AA cells this would be 1.05